datacommonsorg/website/docs/developer_guide.md

 ### Develop with Kubernetes

-This is only needed if developing in local Kubernetes cluster.
+This is only needed for development with a local Kubernetes cluster (e.g. for changes dependent on mixer changes).

 - Install the following tools: